aimeedarling/11-note-taker/README.md

 ## Installation
 ----

-Once you've cloned the repo to your machine, please navigate to the folder in the command line.
-Then type:

-``node index.js``

-in your terminal.
-Then simply follow the prompts.
-Your README file will generate in the dist folder. 🙂
+Please view the Heroku repo [here](https://note-taker-012-513bef078650.herokuapp.com).
+There you will be able to use the note taker

 ## Usage
 ----

-You might want to use this app to help organize a README file for your next project.
+The users is able to save notes with a title and delete the notes when they are no longer needed.

 Please view a video of a demonstrating the functionality [here](https://drive.google.com/file/d/1HoqP7h63c-5o1cBkPFEfQdb5t12SwejC/view).